ColeHoff7/CTATracker/README.md

 ![](https://github.com/ColeHoff7/CTATracker/blob/main/traintracker.gif)

 # Requirements
-You will need to get an API key from the Chicago Transit Authority [here](https://www.transitchicago.com/developers/traintrackerapply/) This will go in the blank `apikey.json` in the root directory of this project
+You will need to get an API key from the Chicago Transit Authority [here](https://www.transitchicago.com/developers/traintrackerapply/) This will go in a file `apikey.json` in the `src` directory of this project

 ### This project uses the following:
  - a Raspberry Pi (any version should do, I am using a raspberry pi 2)